jonaskir6/dfca/README.md

 ## Folders:
 - To reproduce the experiments run the notebooks from each 'notebooks' folders. (thesis experiments)
 - To run the python experiments run ```python run.py``` (not relevant for thesis and not guaranteed to work).
-- 'old' folder contains deprecated versions and various experiments for debugging and just trying out (not relevant for thesis and not guaranteed to work)
+- The 'old' folder contains deprecated versions and various experiments for debugging and just trying out (not relevant for thesis and not guaranteed to work)